About SSH SFTP Support in Cerberus FTP Server

 - Press the Add button to add the listener

 - The listener should now be added to the Interfaces list.
-Press Ok to close the Server Manager and save your changes.
+Press 'Add Listener' to close the Server Manager and save your changes.

 Allowing SSH2 SFTP Connections through a Firewall

 SFTP connections use port 22 by default.
 You may need to allow that port through your firewall to the machine running Cerberus FTP Server.
 You may also need to make sure your router is forwarding incoming connections on that port to the machine running Cerberus FTP Server.